CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/index.rst

 components define and collect the simulation, generated-data components prepare the representation used during transport, and transport components implement the numerical algorithms shared by the execution backends.
-The middle column of the table below maps each component to the corresponding role in the figure above.
+The middle column of the table below maps each component to the corresponding role in the architecture flow shown in the figure above.
 Paths in the component column are relative to the top-level ``mcdc/`` package.